 Here are some proven methods to use to help you socialize your kitten so he’ll grow up to be a friendly cat with plenty of confidence around people.
 We’ve numbered the methods because kitten socialization should be done in steps, starting with making your kitten feel safe and comfortable.

-How to Socialize Your Kitten
+The 6 Methods for How to Socialize Your Kitten

 1. Designate a Safe Area for Your Kitten